conduktor/conduktor-docs/docs/platform/configuration/user-authentication/external-group-sync.md

 You can see that the claim name is `groups`, so you can add the following line in you configuration file: `groups-claim: "groups"`.

+**Please note:** If you have a larger number of groups within your enterprise you may need to use the `"Groups assigned to the application"` option in the `"Select Group Types"` tab.
+This is in order to avoid exceeding the limit on the number of groups a token can emit.
+See further documentation from on utlising this within Azure [here](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/assign-user-or-group-access-portal?pivots=portal).

 ## Create a Group Mapping

 Now that LDAP or OIDC is configured to map groups, you can now create a sync between an external group and a Conduktor group.
 You can: